Gordian adjacency for torus knots: Examples of Gordian adjacencies.

 \section{Examples of Gordian adjacencies.}

 By definition, the unknot $O$ is adjacent to every knot $K$.
-Let $k$ be a natural number.
+Let $k$ be a positive integer.
 The unknotting number of the torus knot $T(2,2k+1)$ is $k$.
-An unknotting sequence of $T(2,2k+1)$ is provided by Consequently $T(2,2l+1)\leq_gT(2,2k+1)$ for all $l\leq k$, an easy instance of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b}.
+A minimal unknotting sequence of $T(2,2k+1)$ is provided by

+Consequently, $T(2,2l+1)\leq_GT(2,2k+1)$ for all $l\leq k$, a simple instance of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b}.
 We now construct explicit examples of Gordian adjacencies that are not provided by Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b}.
-Let $\lfloor\cdot\rfloor$ denote the integer part of a real number. \begin{prop} For every natural number $k$ we have
+Let $\lfloor\cdot\rfloor$ denote the integer part of a real number.